9R2by/docker_compose_web_dev/README.md

  Pre-Usage:
  Install Docker and Docker Compose.
  Insert web content in "src" folder.
- insert your database dump with the name "my.sql" in the "docker_compose" folder. open a console window in the folder and type: "docker-compose -f docker-compose.yml up"
+ Insert your database dump with the name "my.sql" in the "docker_compose" folder.
+ Open a console in the folder and type: "docker-compose -f docker-compose.yml up"
  The images should now load and build.
- The webpage should be live at: 127.0.0.1:80
+ The webpage should be live @127.0.0.1:80
  The database container can be reached @127.0.0.1:3306
  (for editing purposes "Beekeeper Studio" or "DBeaver" can be used for example)